incessantmeraki/systems-programming/readme.md

 ## Buffer Overflow

-Care must be taken while reading strings using scanf into chracter array.
+Care must be taken while reading strings using scanf .
 If the size of the input string exceed the expected size then the characters will use/overwrite the memory that is not intented for it.

 ```c
 #include <stdio.h>